How Well Do You Speak Terrapin? Learn to Understand Terrapin Behaviour

 Males can become pretty territorial, so placing several males in a small tank can cause stress and distress to the terrapins.
 Our suggestion is to have a very large tank if you choose to have several terrapins, to give them enough personal space.

-• The tartarium 60, terrarium glass, is equipped with supports and dry zone in high quality white plastic with high gloss finish and a clear plastic lid for the rest of your turtle and for optimal exposure to heat, essential to their well-being and growth.
-Plastic supports; Plastic RAMP; Lid with clear plastic to prevent the turtle jump.
-Lid above ramp only, full lid not included or supplied.
+- The Tartarium 60 glass top is equipped with supports and dry area, made of white plastic with glossy finish, with plastic lid for rest of the torso and for optimal exposure to heat, essential for their well-being and growth.
+Plastic brackets and ramp with clear plastic cover to prevent the tor from jumping from the outside.

 2. My terrapin is burrowing and hiding in the soil